-We've tested over 15 Canon cameras.
-While Canon manufactures a wide range of imaging products, from printers to MRI machines, it's perhaps best known for its popular selection of cameras and lenses.
-Canon's long history of producing high-quality lenses and cameras makes it a trusted favorite among professional photographers and enthusiasts.
-It also offers a range of more accessible and affordable cameras for beginners.
-In general, Canon cameras offer great ergonomics, easy-to-use menu systems, and very good image quality, along with a wide selection of lenses that cater to all kinds of photography.
+While Canon produces a wide range of imaging products, from printers to MRI machines, it's probably best known for its popular selection of cameras and lenses.
+Canon's long history of producing high-quality lenses and cameras has made it a favorite among professional photographers and enthusiasts.
+It also offers a range of more accessible and affordable cameras for users of all experience levels.
+In general, Canon cameras have great ergonomics, intuitive controls and menus, and class-leading autofocus systems, along with a wide selection of lenses that cater to photographers of all kinds.

 Canon has a varied selection of model lineups to suit different users and their needs.

-Dec 23, 2021: Ensured that picks were still accurate and represent the best choice for their given categories.
+Jan 06, 2023: Verified that picks are still relevant and represent the best choice for users.